Skip to main content

 Time and Materials Services

-With Time and materials services, revenue is recognized when the actual work is done (logged in Productive) and when you create future bookings in Resourcing.
+With Time and Materials services, revenue is recognized when work is logged and approved in Productive, and when you create future bookings in the Resource Planner.

-The unit of work (hour, day, piece) dictates what can be tracked and recognized.
-For example:
+The tracking unit dictates what can be tracked and recognized:

 Examples (click here)